kubernetes101/kubecon2022/README.md

 ## Overview

+Welcome!
 This tutorial offers newcomers a quick way to experience Kubernetes and its natural evolutionary developments: GitOps and Observability.
 Attendees will be able to use and experience the benefits of Kubernetes that impact reliability, velocity, security, and more.
 The session will cover key concepts and practices, as well as offer attendees a way to experience the commands in real-time.

 We use this Codespaces platform for `inner-loop` Kubernetes training and development.
 Note that it is not appropriate for production use but is a great `Developer Experience`.
 Feedback calls the approach `game-changing` - we hope you agree!